Post by Joanna on Jul 31, 2016 3:33:27 GMT -5

 Blood and Bacchus.
 The grape harvest also begins at Lughnasadh.
 Bread is considered the body of the sacrificed god and wine is his blood.
 The ancients believed the inebriated state induced by wine was sacred.
 In the myth of Dionysus (Bacchus), Hera would attempt to smuggle him as a child and later in his life, drove him insane.
 His festivals were the Bacchantia, celebrated by those who used alcohol to overcome inhibitions that social mores would not normally permit.
 Dionysus was a god that defied social order, broke taboos and customs and gained knowledge through divine madness.
 He was attracted to the night and dark places.

 Scathach.
 Scathach was a warrior queen whose name meant “The Shadowy One.”
 She lived in Western Scotland and operated a training academy for young warriors.
 A strong and fiercely independent woman, respected and revered by the warrior society, she is an otherworldly character and her granting of the Gae Bolga to Cuchulainn is strongly reminiscent of the Lady of the Lake’s granting Excalibur to Arthur.
-Through Scathach, Cuchulainn became the champion of all Ireland while she was famous for her skills and magic.
-Described as a witch and prophetess, she was gained the title Amazon Witch Queen.
+Through Scathach, Cuchulainn, famous for her skills and magic, became the champion of all Ireland.
+Described as a witch and prophetess, she gained the title Amazon Witch Queen.
 She knew all the arts of war and every weapon, every trick and every strategy.
 She was also a Druidess and mistress of the arts of magic, prophecy and shape-shifting.

 Banshees.
 Though seldom seen, the mourning call of the banshee is heard by many, usually at night.
 In 1437, King James I of Scotland was approached by an Irish seeress, or banshee, who foretold his murder at the instigation of the Earl of Atholl.
 There are records of several human banshees or prophetesses attached to the great houses of Ireland and the courts of local Irish kings.
 In some parts of Leinster, she is referred to as the bean chaointe (keening woman) whose wail can be so piercing that it shatters glass.
 The banshee is usually clad in a grey hooded cloak, winding sheet, or robe of the unshriven dead.
 She may also appear as a washer-woman.
 Her name is connected to the mythologically-important tumuli or “mounds” that dot the Irish countryside, which are known as síde in Old Irish.
 The banshee is often described in Gaelic lore as wearing green, or sometimes red, and she usually has long, disheveled hair and appears as an ugly, frightful old hag.
 Banshees are sometimes seen standing on the branches of trees in the eerie light of a full moon.